 d.
 Study timeline with specific milestones to be accomplished

 e.
 Role of pilot study in securing extramural funding for a larger, forward-going project

 f.
-Brief explanation why the project meets the goals of the CBI Pilot Study Program
+Brief explanation why the project meets the goals of the CTSI Imaging Pilot Study Program

 FORMAT: Full proposals should be submitted as a single PDF in Arial 11-point font, single-spaced text, 0.5-inch margins.
 Proposals must be emailed to CTSA-Pilot-Studies@buffalo.edu.

-REQUIREMENT: For proposals involving human subjects, the Principal Investigator is to register their study with Central Study Registration (CSR).
+REQUIREMENT: For proposals involving human subjects, the Principal Investigator is to register the study with Central Study Registration (CSR).
 To begin the CSR process, a proposal document (at minimum) is required.
-For any questions regarding CSR registration, please contact the CTSI Clinical Research Facilitators (716-829-4357).
+For any questions regarding CSR registration, please contact the CTSI Clinical Research Facilitators (829-4357).